Also known as: Cruciate ligament injury - aftercare and ACL injury - aftercare

 - Quickly stop moving and change direction while running, landing from a jump, or turning

-- within 6 hours of injury
+- Knee swelling within a few hours of injury

 - Crutches to walk until the swelling and pain get better